 I expect our global supply chain to collapse before we reach 2030.
 With this collapse, we won't be able to produce most of our electronics because their production depends on a very complex supply chain that we won't be able to achieve again for decades (ever?).

-The fast rate of progress we've seen since the advent of electronics happened in very specific conditions that won't be there post-collapse, so we can't hope to be able to bootstrap new electronic technology as fast we did without a good "starter kit" to help us do so.
+The fast rate of progress we've seen since the advent of electronics happened in very specific conditions that won't be there post-collapse, so we can't hope to be able to bootstrap new electronic technology as fast as we did without a good "starter kit" to help us do so.

 Electronics yield enormous power, a power that will give significant advantages to communities that manage to continue mastering it.
 This will usher a new age of scavenger electronics: parts can't be manufactured any more, but we have billions of parts lying around.
 Those who can manage to create new designs from those parts with low-tech tools will be very powerful.

 Among these scavenged parts are microcontrollers, which are especially powerful but need complex tools (often computers) to program them.
 Computers, after a few decades, will break down beyond repair and we won't be able to program microcontrollers any more.

 To avoid this fate, we need to have a system that can be designed from scavenged parts and program microcontrollers.
 We also need the generation of engineers that will follow us to be able to create new designs instead of inheriting a legacy of machines that they can't recreate and barely maintain.

 (Disclaimer before I'm called a nutjob over this: I'm not 100% certain that collapse is inevitable and imminent.
 I'm acting on a "strong hunch".
 That hunch is strong enough for me to think that time investment in this project, considering the possible rewards for humanity, is worth it.)

 With regards to this project, there are two important stages of collapse.
 The first one is when the global supply chain is broken and the second one is when, in a particular community, the last modern computer dies.